Go North East: Industrial action

 In late 2023, operations suffered serious disruption, due to strike action by employees.
 Organised by Unite the Union, the first strikes each took place for a period of one week, beginning 30 September 2023 and 14 October 2023 respectively.

 Following this, union members began an indefinite strike on 28 October 2023 – during which no services across the region, with the exception of some school and works services, operated.
 A limited intra-peak hour service was introduced on certain routes from 14 November 2023.

 The strike was brought to an end on 1 December 2023, when union members voted in favour of an improved pay offer, with normal service resuming the following day.
 Following the strike, a special promotion was introduced whereby customers were able to travel on the network free-of-charge between 2–8 December 2023.

 Fleet and operations

 Depots

-As of January 2024, the company operates from seven bus depots across the region: Consett (Hownsgill), Gateshead (Riverside and Saltmeadows Road), Hexham, Percy Main, Sunderland (Deptford) and Washington.
+As of February 2026, the company operates from seven bus depots across the region: Consett (Hownsgill), Gateshead (Riverside & Saltmeadows Road), Hexham, Percy Main, Sunderland (Deptford) and Washington.

 Vehicles

-As of May 2023, the fleet consists of 599 buses and coaches.
-The fleet consists mainly of diesel-powered single and double-deck buses manufactured by Alexander Dennis, Optare, Volvo, Wrightbus and Yutong.
+The fleet consists mainly of diesel-powered vehicles manufactured by Alexander Dennis, Optare, Volvo, Wrightbus and Yutong, as well as fully-electric vehicles manufactured by Alexander Dennis, Wrightbus and Yutong.

-The company also operate a fleet of eighteen fully-electric single-deck buses: nine Yutong E10, introduced in November 2020, and a further nine Yutong E12, introduced in September 2022.